-Latest research is focusing on public health entrepreneurship, a research proposal developed with doctoral student Ana Andrun which was just submitted with the Volkswagen Foundation.
+Latest research is focusing on public health entrepreneurship.
 Further publications projects tackle issues such as policy entrepreneurship and social entrepreneurship education.
 The peer-reviewed journal Public Administration Education just accepted an article for a special issue, in 2021.

 A research cluster could be established focusing on Public Policy Research in the Global South culminating in edited volume by Heike Grimm with doctoral students and alumni of the Brandt School supported by internationally highly academics and researchers, among them, David B- Audretsch, Richard Rose and Meng-Hsuan Chu.